arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 - The JUnit 5 assertions are static methods in the `org.junit.jupiter.api.Assertions` class.
 - Failing assertions display the expected and actual values in their error messages.
-- To provide more information about a failure, each of the assertion methods can be passed a custom error message as the last parameter.
+- To provide more information about a failure, we can pass a custom error message to each assertion method.
-- Assertions that are grouped together with the `assertAll()` method are all executed and failures will be reported together.
+- Using the `assertAll()` method groups all assertions, executes them, and reports failures together.
 - For more complex assertions, the JUnit 5 documentation recommends using third-party assertion libraries, such as Hamcrest, AssertJ or Truth.

-The example code for this guide can be found on [GitHub](https://github.com/arhohuttunen/junit5-examples/tree/master/junit5-assertions).
+The example code for this guide can be found in [GitHub](https://github.com/arhohuttunen/junit5-examples/tree/master/junit5-assertions).